 American Constitution Society for Law & Policy -- This organization "believes that law should be a force to improve the lives of all people."
 One of its missions is "nurturing the next generation of progressive lawyers, judges, policy experts, legislators and academics."
 Among its many publications is the scholarly journal Advance, which may be viewed online for free.

-First Amendment Center -- This organization is associated with the Newseum Institute in Washington, D.C.
-The Center serves as a forum for the study and exploration of free-expression issues, including freedom of speech, of the press and of religion, and the rights to assemble and to petition the government.
+Freedom Forum -- This nonpartisan, nonprofit organization advocates for the study and exploration of the rights outlined in the First Amendment, including freedom of speech, of the press and of religion, and the rights to assemble and to petition the government.
+Their survey of Americans' opinions about their First Amendment rights shows that even though we disagree on many other issues, we value our First Amendment rights.

 National Archives -- If you'd like to see what the original handwritten copy of the U.S. Constitution looks like, you may view it online here or visit the National Archives in Washington, D.C.
 This site also provides access to a variety of other documents of historic significance, such as the Declaration of Independence and the Bill of Rights.